christopher-chandler/japanese_podcast_101_scraper/README.md

 Please feel free to open issues or contribute to this project if you encounter any problems or have suggestions for improvements.
 Happy learning!

-# 📋 Disclaimer and known issues
+# 📋 Disclaimer and Recognized Issues
-Any usage of the script is under user's responsibility only.
-Users of the script must act according to site's terms.
+The script's usage is solely the responsibility of the user.
+Users must adhere to the site's terms.

-As of today, Innovative Language's terms of use does not forbid usage of crawlers or scrapers on any of their sites.
-This may change in the future, so be aware.
+As of the present date, Innovative Language's terms of use do not explicitly prohibit the use of crawlers or scrapers on any of their sites.
+However, this policy may change in the future, so users should stay informed.

-If you like the services Innovative Language provides you should consider a monthly subscription.
-Basic programs start at around $5 per month and include support from native speaker teachers.
+If you appreciate the services offered by Innovative Language, consider opting for a monthly subscription.
+Basic programs are available starting at approximately $5 per month, inclusive of support from native speaker teachers.

-As with all websites, the site's structure may change in the future and thus, as often happens with scraping scripts, deprecate it.
-It is not really a question of if the site's source code will change but rather when (so enjoy it while it's still working 😁)
+Like all websites, the site's structure may undergo changes in the future, potentially rendering scraping scripts obsolete.
+The likelihood of the site's source code evolving is not a matter of "if" but rather "when," so make the most of it while it still functions 😁.

+# 🔒 License
+The content featured on the websites belongs to the original creators (Innovative Language), and I disclaim any association with it.

+The license provided pertains solely to the script and not to the downloaded content.

 # Similar projects
 https://github.com/nedlir/languagepod101-scraper